 - To deal with emergencies involving dependants, reasonable unpaid time off

 - To act as companion at a disciplinary or grievance hearing, reasonable paid time off

 - For duties arising from information and consultation requirements, reasonable paid time off

 Some of these are of course more likely than others to occur in small businesses but it’s worth being aware of all of them.
 You will notice that virtually all of them involve that employment law classic word “reasonable”.
 It can be frustrating as a business owner when it is not spelled out exactly how much time off you need to give someone and you may feel concerned that lack of specifics is more likely to lead to dispute, as one person’s definition of reasonable doesn’t match another’s.

 But actually that word reasonable is really useful for small businesses and allows you to take a view of the individual circumstances (which in so many of these examples can vary hugely) and make a decision.

-If you would like some advice on your employees’ entitlements to time away from work, do get in touch.
+Remember this list is not comprehensive, so if you are not sure whether a request for time off should be granted, or if you would like some advice on your employees’ entitlements to time away from work, do get in touch.